algorand/conduit-plugin-template/README.md

 ## How to use this repo

-The most important step is deciding which type of plugin you should use to implement your idea.
+Before anything else, you must decide which type of plugin you should use to implement your idea.
 An `exporter` is good for sending data to a an external resource, such as a database or application. `processor` plugins are useful for applying rules that filter transactions.

 ### Code

-Once you've selected what type of plugin you want to implement, you can start writing code.
-Open this project in your preferred Go IDE and navigate to the `plugin` package.
+Open the project root in your preferred Go IDE and navigate to the `plugin` package.
+Here you'll find templates for the different types of plugins.
+They have no functionality, but you'll find some `TODO` comments to identify things you should modify.
+In particular you should add configuration parameters and implement the init and data pipeline functions.

 The different life cycle phases are implemented as different functions on the interface.
 For more details on this see the [Development](https://github.com/algorand/conduit/blob/master/docs/Development.md) documentation.